EllieJaybee/kiken/README.md

 ## License

-This project is licensed under the GPL-3.0 License - see the [LICENSE](LICENSE) file for details
+This project is licensed under the GPL-3.0 License - see the [LICENSE](LICENSE) file for details.

+This project is not affiliated with the [Elite Dangerous Star Map](https://www.edsm.net/) project.